geovedi/book-notes/2012/the-universe-inside-you.notes.md

-# The Universe Inside You
+# The Universe Inside You: The Extreme Science of the Human Body From Quantum Theory to the Mysteries of the Brain
 Author: Brian Clegg

 ## In The Mirror